Moduli of lattice polarized K3 surfaces via relative canonical resolutions: Introduction

 \begin{remark} Computer experiments indicate that a similar behaviour occurs for pairs $(C,L)\in \cW_{g,g-3}^1$.
 In these cases the corresponding syzygy scheme yields a $(g-7)$-dimensional Fano variety whose general linear section with a $\PP^7$ is a smooth canonically embedded curve of genus $8$. \end{remark}

 Mukai's work \cite{Muk88} shows that the moduli space of genus $9$ curves $\cM_9$ is dominated by a projective bundle over the moduli space of polarized $K3$ surfaces $\cF^H_9$.
 He describes (Brill--Noether general) $K3$ surfaces containing a general curve $C\in \cM_9$.
 In contrast, we will show the existence of a unique $K3$ surface of Picard rank $4$ containing $C$ for a general point $(C,\omega_C\otimes L^{-1})\in \cW^3_{9,10}$.
+Our result is similar to the main results of \cite{AK11, Mukg11}.
 The idea is the following: Let $(C,L)\in \cW^1_{9,6}$ be a general point.
 Then the image $C'$ under the residual embedding $\omega_C\otimes L^{-1}$ lies on a net of quartics.
 We will show that the fiber $\phi^{-1}(C,L)$ of the map $\phi:\cP^\hh_8 \to \cW^1_{9,6}$ defines a plane cubic inside this net of quartics.
 By studying the geometry of the quartic corresponding to the singular point, it follows that its Picard lattice with respect to an ordered basis $\{h_1',h_2',h_3',h_4'\}$ has the form

 This yields the following theorem. \begin{mtheorem}[see Theorem \ref{birationalityTheorem}] Let

 be the open subset of the tautological $\PP^9$-bundle over the moduli space $\cF^{\hh'}_3$.
 Then the morphism